edis0n-zhang/personal-website-2.0/src/lib/posts/917_days/917_days.md

   import LastSunset from "./sunset.jpg";
 </script>

 I spent 917 days in college.
-Given a life expectancy of 84 years, I that is 3% of my, a relatively short amount.
+Given a life expectancy of 84 years, that is 3% of my life, a relatively short amount.
 And it's true, I didn't feel much different with each and every passing day; perhaps that day I was scrambling to study for a test, finishing an assignment, or going to a party.
 Yet still, when I look back from where I stand now to where I started, these short two and a half years have completely changed my life as well as the person I am.

 To me, college wasn't a single homogenous experience, it was a million tiny moments that ultimately culminated into something more.
 All I hope to achieve with this blog post is to keep some of those special moments alive.
 Sorted not quite chronologically, but not quite by topic, here’s the hodgepodge of moments that make up my college experience.